NSuer/Visual_Interfaces_Project_3/README.md

 - Nate:
     - uses github copilot to help with code completion and debugging.
 More of an auto-complete tool than a code generator.
     - used github copilot to help with writing the README and documentation.
 I would give the instructions from the assignment and it would help me write the text.
 I would then edit it to make it more personal and fit my style.
 For example: "write a section on the heatmap.
 Explain each view of the data, the GUI, etc.  Explain how you can interact with your application, and how the views update in response to these interactions.
 The heatmap is a heatmap with the lines per episode for every episode in the series.
 The Y axis is charachters and the X axis is epiisodes.
 Color is based on how many lines they spoke.
 Red is the most lines spoken in an episode , it then goes on a gradient to purple/black whick is little to no lines.
 There is tooltips too.
 If you hover over the cells in the heatmap it will give you the charachter, season and episode, and amount of lines in that episode.
 If you hover over a charachter on the y axis you get the charachters name, the amount of episodes they are in, and thew amouunt of lines they have in the entire series.
 You can also click on a charachter on the y axis and it will link to the wiki article for the charachter "

+- Caleb:
+    - uses github copilot for completion and debugging.
+Used it to generate easier examples of d3 simulations.
+I also used it to make minor changes right before the presentation (clarity edits).
+Also used github copilot to help smooth out the connections between code sections to make up for my lack experience with certain js/html conventions.